expo-dev/expositor/readme.md

   (This is achieved by tagging each table entry with a generation and does not incur the penalty of actually zeroing the table.)
 Setting this option to true generally increases playing strength.

+setoption name Pin value <bool>
+  Request that search threads set their affinity mask so that they are pinned to different logical processors.
+The engine will attempt to determine which logical processors share each physical core by querying sysfs and then assign search threads to different physical cores.
+Once every physical core has a search thread assigned to it, the engine will assign search threads to the remaining logical processors in an attempt to evenly distribute search threads over the physical cores.
+Once every logical processor has a search thread assigned to it, the engine will stop issuing assignments, leaving any remaining threads with their default affinity masks.
+If the engine is unable to determine the topology, it will behave as if the Pin option were set to false, and placement will be left to the operating system process scheduler.
+  If multiple instances of the engine are running on the same machine, it is strongly recommended that you set this option to false, otherwise the instances will contend for the same cores despite the availability of other cores.
+This feature is only implemented for Linux systems.

 setoption name SyzygyPath value <path>
   Inform the engine that Syzygy tablebase files are located in the